Riandra4trend/CompfestAIC/README.md

 * Different parts of a scraping workflow require **very different skill sets**.
 * Most client use cases don’t need a “fully autonomous explorer.”
 They just need **reliable extraction** that works in seconds.

 As these insights became clearer, it was evident that relying on a single looping agent was fundamentally limiting.
 What we needed wasn’t more autonomy, but **more structure**.
-This led us to redesign ScrapeGPT around a coordinated set of specialized agents connected through a **directed acyclic graph (DAG)**.
+This led us to redesign Mrscraper Agent around a coordinated set of specialized agents connected through a **directed acyclic graph (DAG)**.
 Instead of one agent trying to manage every decision in real time, each stage now has a precise role, clear boundaries, and deterministic execution.
 This shift transforms scraping from an open-ended exploratory loop into a predictable, reliable pipeline.
 The advantages of this architecture become especially clear in the areas below.

 ---
 ## 1. Deterministic Behavior & Failure Isolation